Lilach169/LinuxProject/README.md

 This project is a visual simulation tool that finds and animates the shortest path between nodes in a graph.
 The shortest path is calculated using Dijkstra's Algorithm, while the graphical interface and animations are implemented using the Raylib library in C.

-Milestone 1 – Dijkstra Algorithm
+Milestone 1 - Dijkstra Algorithm

-What We Did
+What We Did:

 * Implemented Dijkstra's shortest path algorithm.
 * Built graph data structures from an input file.
 * Added input validation and graph parsing.

-Compile
+Compile:

 make milestone1

-Run
+Run:

 ./dijkstra <input_file>

-Milestone 2 – Graph Visualization
+Milestone 2 - Graph Visualization

-What We Did
+What We Did:

 * Integrated the Raylib graphics library.
 * Displayed graph nodes and edges visually.
 * Added a PLAY button and basic GUI controls.
 * Created a graphical representation of the loaded graph.

-Compile
+Compile:

 make milestone2

-Run
+Run:

 ./sim <input_file>

-Milestone 3 – Animation System
+Milestone 3 - Animation System

-What We Did
+What We Did:

 * Added animated traveler movement along the shortest path.
 * Implemented movement timing according to edge weights.